 Selling, general and administrative expenses consist primarily of costs for our sales and marketing, finance, legal, human resources, business development and general management functions, as well as professional services, such as legal, consulting and accounting services.
-We expect selling, general and administrative expenses to increase in future periods as we commercialize products and future product candidates and as our needs for sales, marketing and administrative personnel grow.
+We expect selling, general and administrative expenses to decrease in future periods as we have decided to focus our resources on growing adoption at existing customers and to significantly reduce the overall size of our U.S. sales and sales management teams.
 Other selling, general and administrative expenses include facility-related costs, fees and expenses associated with obtaining and maintaining patents, clinical and economic studies and publications, marketing expenses, and travel expenses.
 We expense all selling, general and administrative expenses as incurred.